Lovebirds is a term that means two people have love each other.

 What are love-birds?
-They are small parrots that are very fond of their mate.
-These birds got their name from the strong affection they show to their partner.
-Oftentimes, they will sit next to one another for lengthy periods of time.
-Aw, that’s adorable!
+They are small parrots that got their name from the strong affection they show to their partner.
+For example, they will often sit next to one another for long periods of time.
+Aw, how adorable!

 “The two Norwegians sat on a chest side by side, alike and placid, resembling a pair of love-birds in a perch.”

 However, an even earlier quote of this term is seen in a novel called Bleak House by Charles Dickens, 1852:

 ”Mr. Guppy, going to the window tumbles into a pair of love-birds, to whom he says in his confusion, ‘I beg your pardon, I am sure.’ “